Generating Literal and Implied Subquestions to Fact-check Complex Claims: Motivation and Task

-\paragraph{Claims and Justifications} In the data we use from PolitiFact, each \textbf{claim} is paired with a \textbf{justification paragraph} (see Figure~\ref{fig:pseudo-annot-interface}) which contains the most important factors on which the veracity made by the fact-checkers is based.
+\paragraph{Claims and Justifications} Our decomposition process is inspired by fact checking documents written by professional fact checkers.
+In the data we use from PolitiFact, each \textbf{claim} is paired with a \textbf{justification paragraph} (see Figure~\ref{fig:pseudo-annot-interface}) which contains the most important factors on which the veracity made by the fact-checkers is based.
 Understanding \emph{what questions are answered in this paragraph} will be the core task our annotators will undertake to create our dataset.
 However, we frame the claim decomposition task (in the next section) without regard to this justification document, as it is not available at test time.